As an Amazon Associate we earn from qualifying purchases.

 What Makes a Good Blueberry Maple Syrup

-When it comes to blueberry maple syrup, we’re going to want to concentrate the flavors.
-Blueberries are not the most flavorful fruit, and we are going to want to smell and taste the blueberry in our breakfast.
+When it comes to blueberry maple syrup, I’m going to want to concentrate the flavors.
+Blueberries are not the most flavorful fruit, and I am going to want to smell and taste the blueberry in my breakfast.

 The Challenge with Blueberry Recipes